 Solo exercise, inspired by hash running and walking, so called sash !

-How it works: Visible on your phone, are the start/end square, and four circles showing the initial direction.
-Your phone audibly 'echoes' blobs, checks, etc, when in the vicinity.
-You can just keep your phone in your pocket, and follow the blob echoes.
+How it works: Visible on your Apple/Android smartphone or GPS-equipped tablet, referred to here as device, are the following: A start/end square, and four circles showing the initial direction.
+Your device audibly 'echoes' blobs, checks, etc, when in the vicinity.
+You can just keep your device in your pocket or backpack, and follow the blob echoes.
 Or for a check echo, discover which way the blob trail continues.
 Three blobs in succession, or another check, and you've found the onward trail.
 A false echo means it's not that way.
 An echo saying 'on left', or 'on right', means go that way.
 Echoes can announce a fair few paces prior to the spot.
 And echoes repeat every minute if you linger.

 The runners true trail is 4 miles, the walkers 2.9 miles.
-Part-way along the trail, your phone echoes that the runners and walkers trails diverge.
+Part-way along the trail, your device echoes that the runners and walkers trails diverge.
 They rejoin later.
 The runners trail has one 'fish hook' echo, at which you should return to the last check, then rerun that section.
-Toward the end, your phone echoes 'beer near', then 'beer stop'.
+Toward the end, your device echoes 'beer near', then 'beer stop'.
 For the latter you may like to take some refreshment in your backpack.
-Nearer the end, your phone echoes 'inn no', and leads you back to the start/end point.
+Nearer the end, your device echoes 'inn no', and leads you back to the start/end point.

-Download the free ECHOES app to your iPhone or Android, and sign up.
+On your device, open the Apple App Store or Android Play Store, and type ‘echoes’ in the store search box.
+The ECHOES app icon looks a bit like a fingerprint.
+Install, then open, and sign up.
 The trail should list under 'near you'.
 Tap MORE NEAR YOU if not.
 Possible too, is a tap on the magnifying glass, then type the trail postcode with space, or 'sash' for all.
 Tap a trail, then tap STREAM WALK to use online copy.
-Or tap DOWNLOAD for offline copy, then tap START.
+Or tap DOWNLOAD or down-arrow symbol for offline copy, then tap START.
 Swipe down screen to refresh downloaded copy, in case changed online.
 Sometimes app exit then app restart are needed to fully refresh downloaded copy.
+Download might get stuck before reaching 100%.
+In which case, exit app then restart, and tap STREAM WALK instead.

 This info is viewable in a browser at https://explore.echoes.xyz/collections/SLKktTDzWikoTJKv